-We will provide without charge, upon written or oral request, a copy of any or all of the documents incorporated by reference in this prospectus, other than exhibits which are specifically incorporated by reference in such documents.
-Requests should be directed to BHP Billiton, 180 Lonsdale Street, Melbourne, Victoria 3000, Australia; telephone: 011 61 3 9609 3333.
+We will provide without charge, upon written or oral request, a copy of any or all of the documents incorporated by reference in this prospectus supplement and the attached prospectus, other than exhibits which are specifically incorporated by reference in such documents.
+Requests should be directed to BHP Billiton, 171 Collins Street, Melbourne, Victoria 3000, Australia; telephone: +61 1300 554 757 (within Australia); +61 3 9609 3015 (outside Australia).